oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    {{%expand "Click here for details." %}}

    ```
    mkdir /tmp/mii-sample
    cp -r /tmp/operator-source/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/* /tmp/mii-sample
    ```

-   > **Note**: If the working directory already exists you should delete or rename the old directory prior to copying over the sample files.
-It is important to start with a fresh directory that only contains this sample's original source files.
+   > **Note**: If the working directory already exists, then you should delete or rename the old directory prior to copying over the sample files.
+It is important to start with a directory that contains only this sample's original source files.

-   > **Note**: From this point forward in the sample, we will refer to this working copy of the sample as `/tmp/mii-sample`.
-You are free to use a different location if you wish.
+   > **Note**: From this point forward, we will refer to this working copy of the sample as `/tmp/mii-sample`, however, you can use a different location.
    {{% /expand%}}

 1. _Make sure an operator is set up to manage namespace `sample-domain1-ns`.
-Also make sure a Traefik load balancer is managing the same namespace and listening on port 30305._
+Also, make sure a Traefik load balancer is managing the same namespace and listening on port 30305._

    {{%expand "Click here for details." %}}
    For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) sample up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.

-   > **Note:** You can skip the Quick Start steps for obtaining a WebLogic image because you will be creating your own Docker image.
+   > **Note:** Skip the Quick Start steps for obtaining a WebLogic image because you will be creating your own Docker image.
    {{% /expand%}}

-1. _Make sure there are no conflicting WebLogic related domains, ingresses, secrets, or config maps that are already deployed to namespace `sample-domain1-ns`._
+1. _Make sure there are no conflicting WebLogic related domains, Ingresses, secrets, or config maps that are already deployed to namespace `sample-domain1-ns`._

    {{%expand "Click here for details." %}}